carpentries-incubator/pymarc_basics/_episodes/04 - Changing data in a record.md

 ```

 Lets look at how we can change an existing piece of information in a record.
 Currently in our record we can see we have an author noted as Arthur Manning.

-As an exercise, lets say that Arthur informed us that he isn't infact the author, his twin sister, Arthuretta is.
+As an exercise, lets say that Arthur informed us that he isn't in fact the author, his twin sister] - Arthuretta is.
 We need to change this record to make sure its accurate!

 ```python